 The study found that, compared to those with the lowest intake of potatoes, people with the highest consumption of potatoes showed a higher risk of pancreatic cancer,although this risk was not significant.
 When analyzed based on gender, the study found that this association was significant in females, but not for males.

 Hence the study concluded that though there may be an association between potato consumption and pancreatic cancer risk, the associations were not consistent among all.
-Based on these results, there is not enough evidence to conclude that potatoes may increase the risk of pancreatic cancer.
+Based on these results, there is not enough evidence to conclude that potatoes may increase the risk of pancreatic cancer and may be bad for pancreatic cancer patients.
 The researchers suggested further studies with larger populations to explore the differential associations in the two genders.

 Potato Consumption and Kidney Cancer Risk